 The setting provides a welcoming environment for the children.
 There are clearly marked areas of learning.
-There is a variety of children's work on display along with photographic evidence of the wide range of activities, visits and visitors that the setting provides and arranges.
+There is a variety of children's work on display along with photographic evidence of the wide range of activities.
 The setting is fully inclusive with all children having equal access to all areas of provision.

 The setting employs sufficient practitioners to meet the needs of all children.
 Practitioners are appropriately trained and continually undergo a good range of external courses.
 A strong aspect is the way the leader and practitioners place a clear emphasis on using training well to create a stimulating environment for learning.
-The setting provides plenty of varied resources that are well matched to the children's needs and interests.
+The setting provides varied resources that are well matched to the children's needs and interests.
+Good use is also made of the community to enrich the curriculum and the well maintained accommodation is used extensively.